BIO: Harry Morris was born in Wollongong (NSW) and began playing basketball as a junior with the Illawarra basketball program.

 Harry Morris made his NBL debut with the Illawarra Hawks at 20 years of age.
 He went scoreless in his first NBL game.

-Illawarra (3-25) would finish the year with the worst record in club history.
-Tyler Harvey (18.9 points, 2.3 rebounds, 1.9 assists, and 1.5 steals) led the team in scoring, Sam Froling (14 points, 8 rebounds, and 2.4 assists) won the Hawk’s MVP award, while Morris suited up for four regular season games and averaged 1.5 points per game.
+Illawarra finished with a 3-25 record, the worst in franchise history.
+Tyler Harvey (18.9 points, 2.3 rebounds, 1.9 assists) led the team in scoring, while Sam Froling (14 points, 8 rebounds) was named the Hawks’ MVP.
+Harry Morris suited up for four games, averaging 1.5 points per game in limited minutes.

 2023/24